SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

 **Keep the names of the properties the same as above.**

-It also has a method called `toString()`, which prints a summary of the information.
+It should also have a method called `toString()`, which prints a summary of the information.

 See the example for formatting details.